aliotta/LetsGetLunch/README.md

 To Seed/Migrate database run node db/migrate from root directory.

-Run `grunt` for building and `grunt serve` for preview.
+Run `npm install` then `grunt build` to download dependencies

+Run `node server.js` to serve the app at location localhost:5000.

 ## Testing

-Running `grunt test` will run the unit tests with karma.

-Running `npm run test` will run the server side unit tests
+Running `npm run test` will run the unit tests

-    //"test": "karma start test/karma.conf.js",